 Daimler, BMW shutter American car-sharing venture

-BERLIN -- BMW AG and Daimler AG said they would shutter their joint car-sharing operation in North America and in some European cities early next year, further clouding the outlook for car-sharing services and adding to the troubles facing the German auto makers.
+BERLIN -- BMW AG and Daimler AG said they would shutter their joint car-sharing operation in North America and in some European cities early next year, further clouding the outlook for car-sharing services and adding to the troubles facing the German automakers.

 Continue Reading Below